 - A 32 character PagerDuty Integration Key for an integration on a service, also referred to as the routing key.

-my-pagerduty: name: preconfigured-pagerduty-action-type actionTypeId: .pagerduty config: apiUrl: https://test.host secrets: routingKey: testroutingkey
+my-pagerduty: name: preconfigured-pagerduty-connector-type actionTypeId: .pagerduty config: apiUrl: https://test.host secrets: routingKey: testroutingkey

 - A URL string that corresponds to API URL.